Unitarian Universalist Church of Bloomington, Indiana Seeking the Spirit | Building Community | Changing the World

 Congregants, please visit our Church Center portal to view the full church calendar; sign up for volunteering, events, and classes; join and engage with groups; give online; and log in to our member directory.
 Also available as a mobile app.

-Our monthly newsletter is here for February!
-Read more about our focus for this month: A Community of Truth.
+Our monthly newsletter is here for March!
+Read more about our focus for this month: A Community of Hope.

 Click Here Now